Short Answer (quick read).

 What is the difference between Debian and Ubuntu from this wonderful Cloud hosting company?

 At this Cloud provider the difference between Ubuntu and Debian is exactly the same as listed above.
 In addition the company’s Ubuntu and Debian operating systems are faster, cheaper, with a better help desk, and the security is also at a higher level.
 Another difference is the fact that the company’s Debian and Ubuntu systems operate in the Cloud.
 This practically eliminates downtime.
+And, it’s the only web host in the world with a strict No Overselling Policy.

 PS.
 By the way, I use this Cloud Hosting Service myself on a daily basis and I love it!